satsinush/Snapchat_Memories_Tool/README.md

 <h2 id="import-apple-photos">📤 Importing to Apple Photos</h2>

-After processing completes, use the files from the `output/memories_system_time/` folder when importing to Apple Photos to ensure timestamps and GPS data display correctly across all Apple devices.
+After processing completes, when importing to Apple Photos follow next steps to ensure timestamps and GPS data display correctly across all Apple devices.

 <h3 id="import-windows"> 🪟 Windows (via iCloud for Windows)</h3>

 1. Open the **iCloud Photos** folder in File Explorer.
-2. Copy or drag the processed files from `output/memories_system_time/` into the **iCloud Photos** folder in file explorer.
+2. Copy or drag the processed files from **`output/memories system time/`** into the **iCloud Photos** folder in file explorer.
 3. Wait for them to sync — they’ll appear in your iPhone’s Photos app with correct timestamps and GPS data and can be sorted by Date Captured.

 <h3 id="import-macos"> 🍏 macOS</h3>

 1. Open the **Photos** app.
-2. Select the processed files you want from the `output/memories_system_time/` folder and copy or drag them to the photos app.
+2. Select the processed files you want from the **`output/memories location time/`** folder and copy or drag them to the **Photos App**.
 3. These photos and vidoes will have the correct **date** and **map locations** automatically and can be sorted by Date Captured.
 They will also show up as a part of the **Import** section of photos.

 > **🕓 Note on time display:**